Ananthakrishnaa1/ProjectA/README.md

 To run nl2sql proj

+Install Ollama: If you haven't already, download and install Ollama from the official website.

+run below in bash
+ollama pull deepseek-r1:1.5b

 install Python from the official website: https://www.python.org/downloads/ get a gemini pro api key , create file config.ini and put your api key like below